White Americans: History

+English Dissenters praying in "Embarkation of the Pilgrims", by Robert Walter Weir (1857).

 The Western concept of Whiteness originated in Iberia in the 15th century in the aftermath of the Reconquista.
 The Spanish described Europeans as White and pure (literally, having clean blood) in contrast to the darker Arabs, Jews, Gypsies, and other racial minorities who contaminated the blood of their homeland.
 As the pioneer of Western colonization, Spain spread its racial terminology across Europe and the world, with other European societies incorporating Spanish terms such as mulatto, negro, indio ("Indian"), and so on, into their own languages.
 By the 17th century, most European societies were using the term "White race" or "White people".
 The Spanish caste system, accompanied by the enslavement and dispossession of indigenous peoples and sub-Saharan Africans in the Spanish Empire, was directly transplanted to its colonies, as were similar caste systems in other European colonies.

 In the context of American history, the term "white" was first used in early colonial Virginia as a way to justify racism against African Americans.
 The white ruling class in the colonies deemed black people inferior and suitable for slavery, and sought to draw a clear line between European settlers and white indentured servants, who were protected as citizens under colonial law, and chattel slaves of African descent, who possessed no legal rights.